Welcome to Virginia! Let's make sure you have everything you need to get on the road.

 When you move to Virginia, you have 60 days to get a Virginia driver's license to legally drive here.
 If you currently have a commercial driver's license (CDL), you must get a Virginia CDL within 30 days.

-When you apply for your Virginia driver's license, consider whether you need to get a REAL ID compliant license.
-Beginning May 3, 2023, the federal government will require you to present a REAL ID compliant driver's license or identification card, or another acceptable form of identification, in order to board a domestic flight or enter most secure federal facilities.
+When you apply for your license, consider making it a REAL ID.
+Beginning May 7, 2025, the federal government will require you to show a REAL ID compliant driver's license or identification card, or another federally approved form of ID, in order to board a domestic flight or enter most secure federal facilities.

-Note: If you drive your vehicle without an inspection sticker, you may be ticketed by law enforcement.
+Note: If you drive your vehicle without an inspection sticker, you may be ticketed.
 A conviction for violating Virginia inspection laws could result in a fine and be posted to your driving record.

-For information about emissions inspections and the locations of inspection stations, contact the Department of Environment Quality at (703)583-3900 or toll free in Virginia at 1-800-275-3844.
+For more information on emissions inspections, visit the Department of Environmental Quality website, or call them at 703-583-3900 or toll free in Virginia at 1-800-275-3844.